Federal Assistance with Education Expenses

 The Federal Work-Study Program provides part-time jobs for students with financial need, allowing them to earn money to help pay for education expenses.
 The program encourages community service and work related to each student’s course of study.

-The award is available to full and part-time students in degree programs and eligible certificate. programs Work-Study awards are offered first to students with exceptional financial need.
+The award is available to full and part-time students in associate programs and eligible certificate programs.
+Work-Study awards are offered first to students with exceptional financial need.
 Funding is limited and is awarded based on the availability of funds.
 This program is intended to help train students for the labor market as well as meet their financial needs.